Agenda

 Lyn Huffaker, D.V.M., Ph.D.

-LH Solutions, USDA APHIS
+LH Solutions, LLC

 "Animal Supplements and Legal Risk Considerations"